westpa/westpa_tutorials/tutorial7.3-chignolin/README.md

-# Tutorial 7.2: Intermediate WESTPA tutorial (p53 conformational sampling)
+# Tutorial 7.3: Intermediate WESTPA tutorial (Chignolin Folding/Unfolding)
 This tutorial is meant to introduce WESTPA users to some more advanced topics regarding simulation setup.

 ## Tutorial files